david-carey/david-carey.github.io/_pages/resources.md

 * Rudd, S. (2011).
 A framework for tactical analysis and individual offensive production assessment in soccer using markov chains.
 In New England symposium on statistics in sports. http://nessis.org/nessis11/rudd.pdf.
 * Spearman, W. (2018).
 Beyond expected goals.
 In Proceedings of the 12th MIT sloan sports analytics conference.
 * Unpacking Ball Progression - <https://statsbomb.com/articles/soccer/unpacking-ball-progression/>
+* Soccer as a Markov process: modelling and estimation of the zonal variation of team strengths - <https://academic.oup.com/imaman/advance-article-abstract/doi/10.1093/imaman/dpab042/6512363>
+* An evaluation of characteristics of teams in association football by using a Markov process model - <https://www.jstor.org/stable/4128133>
+* Guide to Expected Possession Value - <https://abhiamishra.github.io/ggshakeR/articles/Guide_to_EPV.html>
+* Guide to Expected Threat - <https://abhiamishra.github.io/ggshakeR/articles/Guide_to_Exp_Threat.html>

 NFL